RakhithJK/spyder-ide-spyder-wiki/Troubleshooting-Guide-and-FAQ.md

     See our guide to managing packages and environments with Spyder
     <https://github.com/spyder-ide/spyder/wiki/Working-with-packages-and-environments-in-Spyder>
     for more details on how to do so.
-*   If none of these solve your issue, you should do a full uninstall of Spyder by whatever means you originally installed it, and then do a **clean install of the latest version of the Anaconda distribution**
+7. If none of these solve your issue, you should do a full uninstall of Spyder by whatever means you originally installed it (for Anaconda, follow all the steps under Option B in the [Anaconda uninstall guide](https://docs.anaconda.com/anaconda/install/uninstall/)), and then do a
+    **clean install of the latest version of the Anaconda distribution**
     <https://www.anaconda.com/download/>, which is how we recommend you
     install Spyder and keep in up to date.
 While you are welcome to get Spyder